 4. Super windy

-I think the thing that I hate most in Denmark is the weather :/ It is way too windy.
-Sometimes I cannot even ride my bicycle because of the strong wind.
+The thing that I don’t like most in Denmark is the weather.
+It is way too windy.
+Sometimes, I cannot even ride my bicycle because of the strong wind.

 5. Flat country